MarkRoddy/avyrss/TECHNICAL.md

 # Technical Preferences and Standards

-This document defines the technical preferences, coding standards, and tooling choices for the AvyRss project.
+This document defines the technical preferences, coding standards, and tooling choices for the AvyRSS project.

 ## Language & Framework Choices